flutter/website/src/release/breaking-changes/android-14-nonlinear-text-scaling.md

 scaled at a lesser rate as compared to smaller text, to prevent excessive scaling of text that is already large.
 The `textScaleFactor` scalar value used by "proportional" scaling is not enough to represent this new scaling strategy.
+The [Replaces `textScaleFactor` with `TextScaler`][] pull request introduced a new class `TextScaler` to replace `textScaleFactor` in preparation for this new feature.
+Nonlinear text scaling is introduced in a different pull request.

 ## Description of change